mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 ### Prerequisite: Microsoft Graph connector agent

-Microsoft Graph connector agent with version above 3.1.8.0 is required to be installed on the server where the self-managed GitLab is hosted before establishing a connection.
+Microsoft Graph connector agent with version above 3.1.8.0 is required to be installed on the server with connectivity to the self managed Gitlab instance before establishing a connection.
 Refer to the [setup guide](https://learn.microsoft.com/microsoftsearch/graph-connector-agent) for detailed instructions on configuring the agent.

 ### Admin Authentication